rustyrussell/lightning-rfc/12-offer-encoding.md

             of the previous period.
   - otherwise (the offer had no `recurrence`):
     - MUST fail the request if there is a `recurrence_counter` field.
+    - MUST fail the request if there is a `recurrence_start` field.

 ## Rationale